The Golf Club at Harbor Shores

 The Golf Club at Harbor Shores is a golf club located in Benton Harbor, Michigan, part of the Harbor Shores development on Lake Michigan.

 History

-All 18 holes of the course were opened on July 1, 2010.
+The 18 hole course opened on July 1, 2010.
 The course held its Grand Opening on July 10, 2010, with Johnny Miller, Arnold Palmer, Tom Watson, and its designer, Jack Nicklaus, in attendance.

+A Colin Montgomerie-designed "Wee Course" opened in 2026.

 Controversy

-Local residents have taken exception to the golf course using a portion of the public Jean Klock Park for three of its holes.
-The Michigan Supreme Court ruled in favor of Harbor Shores to keep the three holes at Jean Klock Park.
+Local residents took exception to the golf course using a portion of the public Jean Klock Park for three of its holes.
+The Michigan Supreme Court ruled in favor of Harbor Shores to keep the three holes.